WayneCrawford/pspicker/README.md

 Seismological P- and S- wave picker using the modified Kurtosis method

 Python port of the picker described in Baillard et al., 2014

+debugging information is saved to the local file run_{datetime}.log

 ## Methodology
 The picker is based around the Kurtosis, but also uses energy levels, polarity,